saguileran/birdsongs/README.md

 time_intervals
 ```

-### Optimization
+### Solve

-The final step is to define the optimizer object to generate the synthetic syllable (song).
+The final step is to define the optimizer object to generate the synthetic syllable (song), solve the optimization problem.
 In this case we are going to find the whole synthetic syllable for the previous syllables defined from the time intervals

 ```python
 brute          = {'method':'brute', 'Ns':11}                  # method of optimization, Ns is the number of grid points